-For Campus grantees, the Prevention Strategies Inventory-Campus Baseline and Follow Up (PSI-C), Suicide Prevention Exposure, Awareness and Knowledge Survey-Student Version (SPEAKS-S), Suicide Prevention Exposure, Awareness and Knowledge Survey-Faculty/StaffVersion (SPEAKS-FS) and Campus Infrastructure Interviews (CIFI) are revised versions of instruments that previously received OMB approval (OMB No. 0930-0286 with Expiration Date: May 2010) and are currently in use.
-The Training Exit Survey-Cover Page Campus (TES-CP-C) and MIS data abstraction are data abstraction activities utilizing existing data sources.
-The Training Exit Survey-Campus (TES-C) is proposed as a new data collection instrument.

-• Prevention Strategies Inventory-Campus (PSI-C)-Revision.
+For Campus grantees, the Prevention Strategies Inventory-Campus Baseline and Follow Up (PSI C), Suicide Prevention Exposure, Awareness and

+- Knowledge Survey-Student Version (SPEAKS-S), Suicide Prevention Exposure, Awareness and Knowledge Survey-Faculty/StaffVersion (SPEAKS-FS) and Campus Infrastructure Interviews (CIFI) are revised versions of instruments that previously received OMB approval (OMB No. 0930-0286 with Expiration Date: May 2010) and are currently in use, and the Training Exit Survey-Campus (TES C) is proposed as a new data collection instrument. - Prevention Strategies Inventory-Campus (PSI C)-Revision.
 The Prevention Strategies Inventory will collect information on the suicide prevention strategies that grantees have developed and utilized.
 Prevention strategies include outreach and awareness, gatekeeper training, assessment and referral training for mental health professionals and hotline staff, lifeskills development activities, screening programs, hotlines and helplines, means restriction, policies and protocols for intervention and postvention, and coalitions and partnerships.
-The Campus grantees will first complete collect baseline data.
+The Campus grantees will first complete collecting baseline data.
 Thereafter, they will collect follow-up data on a quarterly basis over the duration of their grant period.
 Baseline data will be collected on information on the types of prevention strategies grantees have developed and utilized, and the follow-up data collection asks the grantees to update the information they have provided on a quarterly basis over the period of the grant.
-On average, 38 Campus grantees will fill out the PSI-C per year.
+On average, 38 Campus grantees will fill out the PSI C per year.
 One respondent from each site will be responsible for completing the survey.
 The survey will take approximately 45 minutes.
 However, the number of products, services and activities implemented under each strategy will determine the number of items to complete.
-The survey primarily has multiple choice questions with several open-ended questions.

-• Training Exit Survey Campus Version (TES-C)-New.
-The TES-C will be administered to all participants in suicide prevention training activities immediately following their training experience in order to assess the content of the training, the participants' intended use of the skills and knowledge learned, and satisfaction with the training experience.
+The survey primarily has multiple choice questions with several open-ended questions. - Training Exit Survey Campus Version (TES C)-New.
+The TES C will be administered to all participants in suicide prevention training activities immediately following their training experience in order to assess the content of the training, the participants' intended use of the skills and knowledge learned, and satisfaction with the training experience.
 The survey will also contain modules with questions tailored to specific types of training.
 It is estimated that approximately 23,712 trainees per year will respond to the Training Exit Survey.
-The questions on the TES-C are multiple-choice, Likert-scale, and openended.
+The questions on the TES C are multiple-choice, Likert-scale, and openended.
 The survey includes about 33 items and will take approximately 10 minutes to complete.